Skip to content

 Argument Description Data Type Required

-DEVICE_ID Device id string True
+DEVICE_ID The storage device id. string True

 Parameter Description Data Type Required Default

---history list history records -one for every 15 minutes- for XX days and YY hours -up to 10 days in total-, format: XXdYYh string False -
+--history List history records -one for every 15 minutes- for XX days and YY hours -up to 10 days in total-, format: XXdYYh. string False -

-Gets a device's IO statistics
+Gets a device's IO statistics.

-Gets a device's IO statistics
+Gets a device's IO statistics.

 sbctl storage-node get-io-stats-device